ADMISSION TO THE SIXTH FORM (16+)

 3. Display an understanding of parameters, arguments and data types

-Design and Technology* (no assessment on 3rd November)
+Design and Technology* (no examination assessment)

 There is no formal examination for this subject on exam day, but students who are successful in their other A level subjects will be invited back for interview and are required to bring along a portfolio of their recent DT work and details of the GCSE project they are working on.
 This may include Art work, ICT work and/or D&T work from Year 8-10.
 Candidates will be interviewed by the Head of Design and Technology.